What Are VCU Labels?

 Market labels identify credits eligible or preferred for use in certain domestic, sectoral, or investor-specific markets.
 The Verified Carbon Standard has been accepted to supply emission reduction and removal units in various markets for compliance and voluntary purposes.

 Upon submission of the required documentation to the Verra Registry by a project (or program) proponent VCU labels can be applied to units that comply with the eligibility criteria for the following markets.

 Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)

 The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) has set specific rules covering the eligibility of emission units, pertaining to, for example, activity types, crediting period start, and vintage dates.
 For more details, see the VCU eligibility criteria for use in CORSIA transactions.

 Article 6 Authorizations

 Verra has started to develop one or more Article 6 authorization label(s).
-We consulted on a proposal for such labels in late 2020 and produced a summary of comments received.
+We consulted on a proposal for such labels in late 2020 and produced a summary of comments (PDF) received.
 We will provide updates in due course.
 Another consultation on Article 6 authorization labels (PDF) concluded on 31 July 2022 (see the Type of Mititation Outcome, Activity Type, Article 6 Authorizations and Sustainable Development Benefits section below).

 Type of Mitigation Outcome, Activity Type, Article 6 Authorizations and Sustainable Development Benefits